SPECIAL OFFER: - Limited Time Only!

 (The ad below will not display on your printed page)

 1. Preheat oven to 475 F. In very large bowl combine butter and cinnamon; add apples and toss gently to coat.
 Spread apples evenly in a parchment paper- or foil-lined, large roasting pan or two 15x10x1-inch baking pans.
-Roast (one pan at a time if using baking pans) 4 to 5 inches from heat for 7 to 10 minutes or until apples start to brown on edges, turning once halfway through.
+Roast (one pan at a time if using baking pans) for 7 to 10 minutes or until apples start to brown on edges, turning once halfway through.
 Cool apples in pan(s).
 Reduce heat to 375 F.